louisebphansen/assignment-4-emotion-analysis-louisebphansen/README.md

 |```emissions```|Contains csv files with information about how much carbon is emitted when running the code, which is used for [Assignment 5](https://github.com/louisebphansen/assignment-5-evaluating-environmental-impact-louisebphansen)|

 ### Methods
-This project contains the code to examine the emotion label of each sentence in a dataset of spoken lines in the Game of Thrones television series.
+This project contains the code to assign emotion labels to each sentence in a dataset of spoken lines in the Game of Thrones television series and plots the results.

 More specifically, the script ```src/classify_emotions.py``` takes an input csv file where each row represents a sentence and assigns an emotion label to these sentences.
-This is done using a HuggingFace classification [pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines), which uses the **'j-hartmann/emotion-english-distilroberta-base'** pretrained emotion classifier.
+This is done using a HuggingFace classification [pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines)with a pretrained emotion classifier.
 Using the pipeline, the model calculates probabilities of each emotion label, "anger", "disgust", "fear", "joy", "neutral", "sadness" and "surprise".
 The label with the highest probability is chosen as the sentence's 'emotion label' and added to the dataframe in a seperate column.
 The labelled dataframe is saved to a csv file as **GoT_labelled.csv**.

 The script ```src/plotting.py``` takes this emotion-labelled dataframe and creates different visualizations.
 First, the relative frequencies for each emotion label for each season are calculated and plotted in a grid of barplots, which can be found at **out/frequency_per_season.png**.
 Next, relative frequencies for each emotion label across all seasons are calculated and plotted in a grid of barplots, which can be found at **out/frequency_across_seasons.png**.

 ### Data

-The datasets consists of 22,300 sentences of spoken lines in all eight seasons of the Game of Thrones television series.
+The dataset consists of 22,300 sentences of spoken lines in all eight seasons of the Game of Thrones television series.
 The dataset can be found on [Kaggle](https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons?select=Game_of_Thrones_Script.csv).

 ### Usage